The Best Day Trips from Jerusalem

 • Jaffa Flea Market: Explore a treasure trove of antiques, vintage finds, and unique souvenirs.

-My Tip: Tel Aviv is a walkable city, but for longer journeys, consider using the efficient public transportation system, renting a bike or taking a local taxi.
+My Tip: Tel Aviv is a walkable city, but for longer journeys, consider using the efficient public transportation system, renting a bike/scooter or taking a local taxi.

 Highlights:

-• Nazareth: Explore the charming Old City, visit the Church of the Annunciation, and delve into the history of Jesus’ childhood home.
+• Nazareth: Explore the charming Old City, visit the Church of the Annunciation, and the nearby Church of St. Joseph, where you can see the traditional site believed to be the workshop of Joseph, the earthly father of Jesus.

-My Tip: Don’t miss the opportunity to sample the local cuisine, especially the fresh seafood from the Sea of Galilee in one of the local fish restaurants.
+My Tip: Don’t miss the opportunity to sample the local cuisine, especially fresh seafood from The Sea of Galilee in one of the local fish restaurants.

 4. Caesarea, Haifa, Akko (Acre), and Rosh Hanikra